SFDO-Tooling/CumulusCI/docs/unpackaged.rst

             3:
                 task: deploy_qa_config

+..

-When deployment tasks are used in managed or namespaced contexts, it's important to use the option ``unmanaged: False`` so that CumulusCI knows to inject the namespace appropriately:
+    When deployment tasks are used in managed or namespaced contexts, it's important to use the ``unmanaged: False`` option so that CumulusCI injects the namespace appropriately.

 .. code-block:: yaml